baronsengir007/Ai-Assistent-Nylas/week-6/deployment/README.md

-# Deploying the GenAI Launchpad to Server
+# Deploying the GenAI Launchpad to a Server

 ## Introduction